quarkusio/quarkus-quickstarts/README.md

 * [Hibernate Reactive Panache and RESTEasy Reactive](./hibernate-reactive-quickstart): Exposing a CRUD service over REST using Hibernate Reactive and Panache to connect to a PostgreSQL database
 * [Hibernate Reactive and RESTEasy](./hibernate-reactive-quickstart): Exposing a CRUD service over REST using Hibernate Reactive to connect to a PostgreSQL database
 * [Hibernate Reactive and Vert.x Web](./hibernate-reactive-routes-quickstart): Exposing a CRUD service with Reactive Routes using Hibernate Reactive to connect to a PostgreSQL database
+* [Hibernate Reactive with StatelessSession](./hibernate-reactive-stateless-quickstart): Exposing a CRUD service with Reactive Routes using Hibernate Reactive  using `StatelessSession` to connect to a PostgreSQL database
 * [Hibernate ORM and RESTEasy](./hibernate-orm-quickstart): Exposing a CRUD service over REST using Hibernate ORM to connect to a PostgreSQL database
 * [Hibernate ORM with Panache and RESTEasy](./hibernate-orm-panache-quickstart): Exposing a CRUD service over REST using Panache to connect to a PostgreSQL database
 * [Hibernate ORM with Panache and RESTEasy in Kotlin](./hibernate-orm-panache-kotlin-quickstart): Exposing a CRUD service over REST using Panache and kotlin to connect to a PostgreSQL database